UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 This is actually a bit simpler than for `AdapterRemoval`, but remember the strategy we used of building our script up one line at a time to check that we'd specified everything correctly, before actually running our tool.

-*See if you can figure out how to move the log files as part of your script too!*
+*See if you can figure out how to move the log files to the `log` directory as part of your script too!*

 ### Bonus Material